UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Status_page.md

 - 2021-10-05 12:00 - Upgrade completed.
 Jobs were re-enabled on Young.

-- There are a small number of nodes that switch themselves off and need to be manually re-booted (this causes jobs to be stuck in `dr` state when they end until the reboot happens).
+- There are a number of nodes that intermittently lose power from their chassis, switch themselves off and need to be manually powered back on (this causes jobs to be stuck in `dr` state when they end until the reboot happens).
+This leads to a higher than usual number of nodes being seen by the scheduler as unavailable.
+We are awaiting hardware components for those chassis.

 ### Michael